SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * pathwide, pathnarrow - no designation; black dots widely or narrowly spaced
 * steps - no designation; wide black dashes

+### name - the value of the OSM name tag.

-* edge - "sidewalk", "verge" or unset.
+### edge - "sidewalk", "verge" or unset.
 Influences the rendering on major road types.

 ## "waterway"

-* class - the OSM value for "waterway"
+### class - the OSM value for "waterway"

 ## "building"